 RECASENS canvases meet approval requirements according to European standard UNE-EN 13561:2004+A1:2009, but also some of its products have the following certifications:

 Due to the differences regarding legal requirements and safety concepts in different countries, and how the work is distributed internationally in the textile chain, you need a common security standard for harmful substances.

 The Oeko-Tex® Standard 100 meets this need.
-It is a testing and certificates worldwide raw, intermediate and finished textile products at all stages of the process.
+It is a test certifying worldwide raw, intermediate and finished textile products at all stages of the process.
 Its aim is to ensure that textiles are free of harmful substances.
 The advantages Oeko-Tex® Standard 100 are:

-- The production of textiles harmless from human-ecological point of view.
+- The production of textiles harmless from a human-ecological point of view.

 - A reliable distinction of product for consumers who consciously favor hygienically harmless textiles.

 The UV Standard 801 is a method of analysis to determine the Ultraviolet Protection Factor for awning fabrics, with consideration for how tissue tension, aging canvas by sunlight, rain and humidity might reduce the ability of the canvas to protect users.
 Consequently, these factors should be considered in the tests to give a reliable UPF for not endangering the user.

 To ensure all these factors, the tests according to UV Standard 801 are performed under the following conditions: